 Step 1: Use a secured system.

-Step 2: Use a secure network.
+Step 2: Use a secured network.

 Mobile internet offers a higher level of security compared to DSL routers or Wi-Fi routers.
 DSL routers are relatively easy to decrypt and hack, while Wi-Fi routers can be vulnerable to external attacks.
 Mobile data is encrypted and transmitted over 5G, 4G, or LTE networks, which are connected to the internet through a mobile service provider, providing authentication and identity protection.

 Step 3: Use a VPN (Virtual Private Network) and a dedicated IP address.